ghoziankarami/GeoDataViz/Readme.md

 -   **Data Analysts in the Mining Sector:** For rapidly prototyping analyses and generating key statistical summaries from drillhole datasets.

 ------------------------------------------------------------------------

 ## Project Versions

 This repository contains multiple versions of the application managed via Git branches, each serving a different purpose:

 -   **`main` (Local Free Version):** This is the primary, stable, open-source version intended for local use.
 It includes all core features, including **Save & Load Session**.
 This is the recommended version for most users.

 -   **`web-version` (Live Demo):** This branch contains the code deployed to the public Shinyapps.io server.
 It has the **Save & Load Session** feature removed for simplicity and security in a multi-user web environment.
+GO to this link for launch the webapp: [GeodataViz Web App](https://ghoziankarami.shinyapps.io/GeodataViz/)

 -   **`pro-version` (Development):** This is a development branch for future premium features, such as automated PDF report generation.
 It may be unstable and is not intended for general use yet.